How to Write a Character-Driven Book

 The Blue/Nurturer Personality Type

-To give you an idea of what a profile "type" looks like, here is a description of the Blue/Nurturer Personality Type (which, again, is this Hub article's author's dominant set of characteristics or "personality type").
+To give you an idea of what a profile "type" looks like, here is a description of the Blue/Nurturer Personality Type (which, again, is this article's author's dominant set of characteristics or "personality type").

 The Blue personality type describes people who are sensitive to the needs of others; they are sincere, express appreciation, and are cooperative, collaborative, and creative.
 As caring caretakers, Blues are inclusive, so they're team builders as well as team players.
 Blues like people and engage others easily, but are also artistic, inspirational, and spiritual.
 Loyal, Blue Nurturers are often seen as idealistic, intuitive, and romantic.
 They are seekers of unity and harmony and often serve as the mediator or peacemaker.

-In my first romantic fiction novel, Silver Waves of Transgression, the hero (Harvey Wilson) is primarily Green/Visionary and Orange/Adventurous, but he also has a good percentage of Blue/Nurturer, and a smaller percentage of the Gold/Traditional traits.
+In my first romantic fiction novel, Silver Waves of Turbulence, the hero (Harvey Wilson) is primarily Green/Visionary and Orange/Adventurous, but he also has a good percentage of Blue/Nurturer, and a smaller percentage of the Gold/Traditional traits.
 The novel's heroine, (Zarah Brion) is one of the most rare True Colors personality types: She has equal percentages of each one of the four colors.

 ---------------------The Nine Enneagram Personality Types-------------------------